DIMACS

 me

 The field of cryptography is highly reliant on numerous assumptions about computational hardness that are unknown to be true or, in some cases, likely to be untrue.
 Even the best practices in the real world are based on optimistic assumptions about computational problems that have stood the test of time, at least until now.
-This unsatisfying from an academic perspective, but also has serious implications in the event that these cryptographic foundations are broken.
-In this project, we are exploring cryptography that is resilient to even a computationally unbounded adversary.
+This is not only slightly unsatisfying from an academic perspective, but also has serious implications should these cryptographic foundations eventually be broken, either from advances in quantum computing or a surprise breakthrough in algorithms research.
+In this project, we examine and try to extend the results of Naor and Yung, who showed signatures are possible to construct from private-key cryptographic primitives, a massive relaxation from what was previously thought to be possible.

 A digital signature scheme is a protocol that is meant to be the digital analog of the physical process of signing a document.
 In this system, a signer first makes an initial value publically known.
 Then, using a randomly chosen secret key, the signer computes a signature on any message, and this signature should be easily verifiable by anyone with the public key.
 Additionally, it should be impossible for anyone else who doesn't know the signer's private key to compute a verifiable signature without just guessing the private key.